 7) Nike Zoom Pegasus 36 Trail GoreTex

-The Pegasus 36 Trail is a dependable soft-roader, which means that you can switch terrains between concrete and city parks without having to change your shoe.
+The Pegasus 36 Trail is a dependable soft-roader.
+That means you can switch terrains between concrete and city parks without having to change your shoe.

 But that’s not the reason why the shoe makes this list.
-This waterproof shoe also happens to be very reflective – the entire lacing panel shines when the light hits it.
-That, and the logos and heel as well.
+This waterproof shoe also happens to be very reflective – the entire lacing panel shines bright when hit with light.

-This is our top overall choice on this guide.
+This is our top pick of this guide.

 8) Nike Zoom Pegasus Turbo Shield

-The Turbo Shield is an expensive shoe, so don’t buy it merely because it’s reflective – you’ll find that in Nike models that are far less expensive.
+The Turbo Shield is an expensive shoe, so don’t buy it merely because it’s reflective – you’ll find that in Nike models that do not cost as much.

-It’s worth considering if a waterproof upper is what you need.
-Because the Turbo Shield is the only waterproof shoe in the Nike Shield pack – the rest are all water-repellent.
+It’s worth considering the Turbo Shield if a waterproof upper is what you need.
+Because this happens to be the only waterproof shoe in the Nike Shield pack – the rest are all water-repellent.